 - Seizure (this predominantly applies to people suffering from Epilepsy16

 - Memory loss17

-It is very common to experience eye pain while looking at electronic displays, such as computer monitors, tablets, phones, or the TV.
-This subsequently leads to constantly closing eyes due to exhaustion or dryness.
-Suggestions to help include:
+It is very common to experience eye pain while looking at electronic displays.
+This includes, but not limited to, computer monitors, tablets, phones or the TV.
+Thus, repeated exposure subsequently leads to constantly closing eyes due to exhaustion or dryness.
+Possibly helpful suggestions include:

-- Using software to reduce blue light, such as f.lux, Redshift, Twilight, Night Shift especially during night.
+- Using software to reduce blue light, such as F.lux, Redshift, Twilight, Night Shift especially at night.

-- Having something very cold that you can rub against your face or eyelids (for example,na towel dunked in ice cold water, ice packs, ice cubes).
+- Rub something very cold against your face or eyelids.
+For example, a towel dunked in ice cold water, ice packs or ice cubes.